Published date: October 30, 2019

 "MEG technology helps us learn about normal brain activity as well as abnormal brain activity," Samanta said.
 "MEG can non-invasively detect abnormal brain activity for patients with epilepsy, different neurodegenerative disorders like Alzheimer's or Parkinson's, or in patients with a brain tumor."

 The primary clinical use for MEG technology is in patients with epilepsy, Samanta said.
-The electrical storm that takes place in the brain of someone with epilepsy moves so quickly it cannot be detected with an EEG scan.
-With MEG technology, doctors can precisely identify where the seizure is coming from without invasive surgery.
+The electrical activity of a seizure that occurs in the brain of someone with epilepsy moves very quickly.
+MEG can pinpoint where this brain activity is happening more accurately than EEG.
+As a result, doctors can precisely identify where the seizure is coming from without invasive surgery.
 This is especially beneficial for patients who don't respond to seizure medication.
 In these cases, surgery to remove the part of the brain where seizures are coming from is typically the next step.

 "In Arkansas, we have approximately 7,000 kids with pediatric epilepsy," Samanta said.
 "Around 2,000 of these children are unresponsive to seizure medicine, but on average, we only do around ten epilepsy surgeries a year.
 Granted, not everyone will be a candidate, but having MEG technology allows us to identify more appropriate treatment options and provide epilepsy surgery when needed."